 - Effective communication skills with parents, teachers, and students

-- School Lunch: Teachers at WNS will receive free school lunch each day.
+- School Lunch: Teachers at WNS will receive free school lunches each day.

 - Tuition Waiver: WNS Teachers who are hired as NICS Missionaries will receive a tuition waiver for their children while teaching at WNS.
 NICS Missionary Teachers may be required to pay for their children’s class supplies.

-- Professional Development: West Nairobi School believes in the growth of their teachers.
-Professional Development opportunities will be provided all throughout the school year.
-An additional $300 USD will be allotted for each teacher to use toward their own professional growth.
-West Nairobi School also provides the opportunity for teachers to apply for a Continuing Education Grant should the teacher desire to pursue a Master’s or Doctorate degree.
+- Professional Development: West Nairobi School believes in the growth of its teachers.
+Professional Development opportunities will be provided throughout the school year.
+An additional USD 300 will be allotted for each teacher to use toward their professional growth.
+West Nairobi School also provides the opportunity for teachers to apply for a Continuing Education Grant should the teacher desire to pursue a Master’s or Doctorate.
 West Nairobi School supports teachers in the recertification process by providing opportunities to earn ACSI CEUs throughout the school year.

 West Nairobi School is a vibrant and growing school that has been experiencing God's blessing.
-We are excited to be adding a number of new positions to our school to help us reach the growing number of families choosing West Nairobi School for their child's education.
+We are excited to be adding several new positions to our school to help us reach the growing number of families choosing West Nairobi School for their child's education.
 Now is a great time to join a growing team of professional Christian educators in Kenya!

 The role of the WNS High School Principal is to provide instructional leadership and support for the teaching staff in the high school.

 - Provide Spiritual Leadership to staff and students.

 - Provide Instructional Leadership, ensuring the academic goals of the school are met.

 - Supervise and provide direction to the Athletic Director.